YuankaiQi/OAAM-VLN/README.md

-# OAAM
+# OAAM-VLN
-Object-and-Action Aware Model for Visual Language Navigation
+Code is coming for Object-and-Action Aware Model for Visual Language Navigation